ericguan04/stock_market_project/README.md

 ## Areas to improve:
-Work on improving the accuracy of the model by tweaking with the XGBoost parameters Create more in depth features by selecting time frames of the stock data rather than just the individual day
+Work on improving the accuracy of the model by tweaking with the XGBoost parameters Fix the Random Forest Classifier model type by cleaning the data Complete the back testing algorithm to assess model accuracy